AE-Hilster/slot-prototype/README.md

 This is a prototype casino slot game engine created by Elliott HIll using PIXI.js.
 ## Features
 - Spinning reels of symbols.
+- Symbols load from single spine file with skins for each symbol.
 - Delayed spins and spin stages.
 - Abstracted configs to easily modify the size and amount of reels (requires modifying predefined results to work properly).
 - Reels centred in the screen regardless of reel size and amount.